exercism/gleam/exercises/concept/dna-encoding/.docs/hints.md

 ## 4. Decode a DNA bitstring

-- The binary int syncax can be used within a bit string pattern.
+- The binary int syntax can be used within a bit string pattern.
-- Return `Error(Nil)` the remaining bit string is not long enough to contain a nucleotide.
+- Return `Error(Nil)` if the remaining bit string is not long enough to contain a nucleotide.